• Skip to primary navigation

 • Measure out ½ cup of the crab mixture and form into patties about 2 ½ - 3" wide and press them together.
 This is best done with a food press.
 Gently press the crab cake into the panko bread crumbs.
 Flip the crab cake over and press the other side into the panko and set aside.
 Repeat with the remaining crab.

 • Heat the oil and butter together in a large frying pan over medium heat.
-When the butter has melter starting to sizzle, add several crab cakes to the pan and cook until golden brown, about 2 minutes.
-Flip the crab cakes over and cook for another 2 minutes.
+When the butter has melted and is starting to sizzle, add several crab cakes to the pan and cook until golden brown, about 2 minutes.
+Flip them over and cook for another 2 minutes.
 Remove the crab cakes from the pan and place on a parchment-lined sheet pan.
-Repeat with the remaining crab cooks and bake for 10-12 minutes.
+Repeat with the remaining crab cakes and bake for 10-12 minutes.

 • Serve with lemon wedges and aioli.